Fl1s/Fl1s/README.md

 > <p>
 >   <i>
 >     My name is Max, and I'm a Java developer.
 Now I'm in college spending several hours a day learning new technology stacks and watching computer science lectures.
-Right now I'm learning to work with Spring.
+Right now I'm working with Spring.
 Soon I'll be moving on to Docker and Kubernetes, and later I'll be learning Kafka.
 >   </i>
 > </p>